Brummett T. Echohawk: Biography

 Brummett T. Echohawk was born in Pawnee, Oklahoma, on March 3, 1922, and spent his childhood at the Ponca Indian Boarding School in Ponca, Oklahoma.
 After his mother's death in 1929, he was adopted by his uncle George Echo Hawk and his wife Lucille Shunatona.
 He attended high school in New Mexico and Oklahoma, joining the National Guard in 1939.

 During his military service with the 45th Infantry, Echohawk met then Lieutenant Colonel Dwight D. Eisenhower.
 He was cited by the press as a model example of Indian soldiers.
 While in Sicily, he began sketching soldiers, both allies and enemies.
 His unpublished first-person narrative of the war is one of the few accounts of American Indian experiences during the war, told by an American Indian.
 His realistic sketches of the war were exhibited at the Imperial War Museum in London, in West Germany, and in newspapers in the U.S.

 After returning from Europe, Echohawk studied art at the Detroit School of Art and Craft in 1945 and attended the Art Institute of Chicago from 1945 to 1948.
 He worked as a staff artist at Chicago newspapers and as an announcer for WBKB in Chicago, before moving to New York, where he continued to find jobs in television and as a cartoonist and designer for advertising and illustrations.
 In 1952 he moved to Tulsa, Oklahoma.
 His cartoon "Little Chief," appeared in the Tulsa World in 1954.
 He was commissioned to paint a portrait of Oklahoma Senator James R. Jones in 1987.
-He served as a board member of the Gilcrease Museum from 1977-1982.
+He served as a board member of the Gilcrease Museum from 1977 to 1982.
 His wife, Mary Frances McInnes, died in 1986.